This post may contain affiliate links. Please read our disclosure policy.

 • On the saute setting, heat oil in the instant pot and cook the sausage until golden brown.
 Remove and set aside.

-• Add the chicken and shrimp to the instant pot and cook on saute setting for 5 minutes or until fully cooked.
+• Add the chicken to the Instant Pot and cook on the saute setting for 5 minutes, or until fully cooked.
 Add the sausage back to the pot and allow to cook together for one additional minute.
 Remove the mixture and set aside.

 • Continue using the sautee setting to cook the onion, bell pepper, celery and bottoms of the green onion.
 Cook for 2 minutes or until tender.
 Add garlic and cook for one additional minute.